arunkumr/Media-Query-Parser-IE8/README.md

-Also if you would like to disable responsiveness for this script modify the second line of this script to:
+Also if you would like to disable responsiveness(which you should) for this script modify the second line of this script to:
 ```
 //Configuration
 var nonResponsive = true;